-- This is true, humanity does not die and lives as one of your surprising existences, it is immortal, I noted.
-But show me an example of individual uncertainty of life on Earth... - Infusoria, and life in each of them consists in the fact that it separates from itself that which is similar to it one after another, in consequence of which (actually, not from this, but the details will go too deep) weakens, degenerates, decreases, and after several hundreds of tirths diminishes to a point where it becomes unrecognizable, and it dies.
+- This is true, humanity does not die and lives as one of your surprising existences, - it is immortal, - I noted. - But show me an example of individual uncertainty of life on Earth...

+- I can, I can, - interrupted one of my conversationalists. - You have Infusoria, and life in each of them consists in the fact that it separates from itself that which is similar to it - one after another, in consequence of which (actually, not from this, but the details will go too deep) weakens, degenerates, decreases, and after several hundreds of tirths diminishes to a point where it becomes unrecognizable, and it dies.
 But to this dying there approaches another, matching individual, which merges with it into one whole... and after that - a miracle! - it becomes younger, revives, starts to grow fast, attains normal growth, again is multiplied, etc.

 - Yes, yes.
-Something similar to this I read, but you, one may see, know this better than me... <...>. - Are there many of you?
-I inquired. - Solar system, i.e., actually the Sun, theoretically can support energy of life 3 \times 1023 of existence, similar to ours, this number is 15 \times 1013 times more than the number of inhabitants on your globe, considering it to be 2 billion... - Permit me!
-I interrupted impolitely.
-From where do you know various details about Earth which surprised me already more than once? - Well, here I talk with you...
+Something similar to this I read, but you, one may see, know this better than me... <...>.

+- Are there many of you? - I inquired.

+- Solar system, i.e., actually the Sun, theoretically can support energy of life 3 X 10^{23} of existence, similar to ours, this number is 15 X 10^{13} times more than the number of inhabitants on your globe, considering it to be 2 billion...

+- Permit me! - I interrupted impolitely. - From where do you know various details about Earth which surprised me already more than once?

+- Well, here I talk with you...
 Why you think that we did not talk earlier with the same inhabitants of the Earth?..
-Besides, if you saw our telescopes, our astronomical apparatuses... - I understand...
+Besides, if you saw our telescopes, our astronomical apparatuses...

+- I understand...
 You say: many times greater than the population of the globe...
 This is such a colossal number!..
-How could one have a more tangible concept? - Thus, imagine a cubic box 25 sagenes in height (the size of the belfry of Ivan the Great), filled with poppy grain, each of which is not more than 1/2 line thick, imagine further that each such granule is the globe with all its intelligent inhabitants; then you will have a clear idea about how many creatures can be fed by the Sun.
+How could one have a more tangible concept?

+- Thus, imagine a cubic box 25 sagenes in height (the size of the belfry of Ivan the Great), filled with poppy grain, each of which is not more than 1/2 line thick, imagine further that each such granule is the globe with all its intelligent inhabitants; then you will have a clear idea about how many creatures can be fed by the Sun.
 Actually, it sustains 1,000 times less, but not because it cannot feed more...
 It actual population, according to our conditional terminology, will be expressed by a box with poppy grain 2 1/2 sagenes in height.